 We’ll show you two ways to do that in the article below.

-An introduction to rules in Gmail
+An introduction to Gmail rule for emails

 What is a Gmail rule?

-What can Gmail rules be used for?
+What can Gmail inbox rules be used for?

 Gmail rules were designed to help you organize your inbox.
 To that end, you can use them to:

 - Send messages from certain senders to your spam box